kmturhan/Hangfire-WebAPI/README.md

 In web applications need tasks to work continuously at certain times but web applications work on requests.
 So we can't start a task without triggering.
 We can do it with Hangfire.

 # Hangfire-WebAPI
-I developed a simple web application to try Hangfire
+I developed a simple web application to try Hangfire.

 # Installation
 * Hangfire needs a database.